stanleym-png/IN_SYD_Task_1_Flask_PWA_Template/docs/README.md

 mkdir -p $line
 done < folders.txt
 ```

+> [!TIP]
+> This BASH script is reading from the 'folders.txt' file.
+For each line in the file, it will run the 'mkdir' command which 'makes a directory (folder) for the given name.
+> The BASH command 'echo' is like a print command

+> [!TIP]
+> Redo steps 3 & 4 for the sub-folders under 'static'

 5. Populate the file with a list of files you need at the root of your project.